 The Report of the findings of the follow on study is now available

 Shifting the Gravity of Spending?
-Workshop to explore methods in public health priority-setting - 17th January 2017: View slides from this event
+Workshop to explore methods in public health priority-setting - 17th January 2017: View slides and report from this event

 Findings will soon be published from a follow on study looking at the decision making tools used by local authorities to prioritise spending.